Assassination of S. W. R. D. Bandaranaike

-S. W. R. D. Bandaranaike, the fourth Prime Minister of Ceylon (now Sri Lanka), was assassinated by the Buddhist priest Talduwe Somarama Thero on September 25, 1959, while meeting the public at his private residence, Tintagel, at Rosemead Place in Colombo.
+S. W. R. D. Bandaranaike, the fourth prime minister of Ceylon (now Sri Lanka), was assassinated by the Buddhist priest Talduwe Somarama Thero on September 25, 1959, while meeting the public at his private residence, Tintagel, at Rosmead Place in Colombo.
 Shot in the chest, abdomen, and hand, Bandaranaike died the following day at Merchant's Ward of the Colombo General Hospital.
 He was the first Sri Lankan national leader to be assassinated, which led to his widow Sirimavo Bandaranaike (Sirima Ratwatte Dias Bandaranaike) becoming the world's first female prime minister.

 Assassination

 Background

-Bandaranaike with Srimavo and E. L. Senanayake on 23 September 1959 in Kandy, two days before his assassination.
+Bandaranaike with Sirimavo and E. L. Senanayake on 23 September 1959 in Kandy, two days before his assassination.

 Bandaranaike became prime minister after winning the 1956 elections in a landslide, at the head of a four-party coalition with a no-contest pact with the Lanka Sama Samaja Party and the Communist Party of Sri Lanka known as the Mahajana Eksath Peramuna (MEP) (the Peoples' United Front) which gained a two-thirds majority in parliament on a wave of strong nationalist sentiment.

-After becoming prime minister, Bandaranaike officially moved to the Prime Minister's official residence, Temple Trees.
+After becoming prime minister, Bandaranaike officially moved to the prime minister's official residence, Temple Trees.
 However, he also divided his time between his country seat at Horagolla and his town house, Tintagel, at Rosemead Place in Colombo.
 On the morning of September 25, 1959, he was at Tintagel and receiving the public to hear their requests and complaints.
-The Prime Minister had been assigned a Police Sub Inspector (SI) for his protection.
+The prime minister had been assigned a Police Sub Inspector (SI) for his protection.
 However, Bandaranaike had sent him back because he should attend to more important duties, and requested the Inspector General of Police to assign a few police constables instead.
 On the morning of September 25, only one armed police constable was on duty at the gates of Tintagel, while the sergeant in charge was not on duty.